Basic information about microplate readers

 Working principle of a microplate reader

-A microplate reader detects light signals produced by samples that have been pipetted into a microplate.
+A microplate reader detects light signals produced within a specific wavelength range by samples that have been pipetted into a plate.
 The optical properties of these samples are the result of a biological, chemical, biochemical, or physical reaction.
 Different analytic reactions result in different optical changes used for analysis.
 Absorbance, fluorescence intensity, and luminescence are the most popular and most frequently used detected modes in laboratories worldwide.
 Additionally, advanced modes such as fluorescence polarization, time-resolved fluorescence, and AlphaScreen® are also available on microplate readers.

-Depending on the nature of the optical signal changes during a reaction and consequently on the detection mode, samples on a microplate may need to be excited by light at specific wavelengths.
+Depending on the nature of the optical signals and consequently on the measurement mode, samples on a plate may need to be excited by light at specific wavelengths.
 This light is usually provided by a broadband xenon flash lamp.
-To allow excitation of the sample only by specific wavelengths, the light produced by the lamp is selected by a specific excitation filter or monochromator.
-On microplate readers, to increase sensitivity and specificity, filters or monochromators are equally employed on the emission/detection side.
-These are usually placed between the microplate and the detector.
+To allow specific excitation of the sample, the light produced by the lamp is selected by a specific excitation filter or monochromator.
+On microplate readers, to increase sensitivity and specificity, the optical system can employ filters or monochromators on the emission side.
+These are usually placed between the sample and the detector.
+The optical system combined with the PMT determines the wavelength range of the reader.

 Would you like to use a microplate reader in your laboratory?